MeganPaffrath/full-stack/authentication-and-security/README.md

 - mongoose-encryption
   - npm i mongoose-encryption
   - encryption
-- dotenv
+- bcrypt
-  - npm i dotenv
+  - npm i bcrypt
-  - NOTE: .env file is hidden
+  - refer to npm doc, use correct bcrypt version for correct node version
-  - this is wehre you store evironment vars
+  - using diff version of nde....use nvm

 # Authentication